Inalegwu/create-electron-webpack/README.md

 - Available in [10 flavors](https://github.com/sprout2000/create-electron-webpack#templates).
 - No complicated pre-made settings.

 The template provided by this scaffold is _NOT_ an all-in-one.
 It provides only the necessary and sufficient settings so that you can customize it as you like.
+In other words, it has no _"eject"_.

 ## :green_book: API